 So don’t spend all of your time planning for tomorrow.
 Live your life today.

-For every morning is a chance to wake.
-To love, and to be grateful.
+Every morning is a chance to wake.
+To love and to be grateful.

 In the moment, I did my best to reassure my friend Ron.
 I told him that he was very blessed to have such a great woman, and that I was sure she felt the same way.
 She had proven her character over and over again, during the good times and the bad.